luigifreda/pyslam/README.md

 * `main_map_dense_reconstruction.py` reloads a saved map and uses a configured volumetric integrator to obtain a dense reconstruction (see [here](#volumetric-reconstruction)).

 * `main_slam_evaluation.py` enables automated SLAM evaluation by executing `main_slam.py` across a collection of datasets and configuration presets (see [here](#evaluating-slam)).

+* `main_semantic_image_segmentation.py` infers and visualize extracted semantic information on each frame of the selected dataset.

 * `main_scene_from_views.py` infers 3D scenes from multiple images using models like Mast3r, VGGT, and DepthFromAnythingV3 (see [here](#end-to-end-inference-of-3d-scenes-from-image-views)).